hocchudong/openstack-tools/docs/openstack-victoria-CentOS8-install.md

 GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'localhost' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'%' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'192.168.98.81' IDENTIFIED BY 'Welcome123';
+GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'controller01' IDENTIFIED BY 'Welcome123';
 FLUSH PRIVILEGES;"
 ```